Submitty/submitty.github.io/_docs/grader/rubric_grading/index.md

    files and the student's late day history.
 If necessary, the grader can change which version is considered "active".

+*  **Solution/Notes** (blue border)
+   Displays solutions and notes about each *component* on the rubric.
+Graders can also edit the solutions and notes in this panel.

+*  **Notebook** (blue border)
+   If this gradeable is a notebook gradeable, the student's notebook submission will be displayed in this panel.

 *  **Grade Inquiry** (orange border)
    If grade inquiries are enabled for this gradeable, the discussion thread between the student and grader(s) will be displayed in this panel.